margauxdupuy/catwiki-v2/README.md

 - Dockerise project instead of using virtual environment.
 - Distinction between dev and prod environment.
 - Data are not fetched directly from the API anymore.
 They are inserted in db to improve performance.
-- Now we create the API and we provide the data (`GraphQL`).
 - A search bar with full-text search has been added (`ElasticSearch`)
-- Tests are implemented for a sustainable code.

 ## Installation